UrbanInstitute/dynasim-shiny2/README.md

 # dynasim-shiny2

 Karen Smith used DYNASIM to model many Social Security reforms for the Bipartisan Policy Center's [Report of the Commission on Retirement Security and Personal Savings](http://cdn.bipartisanpolicy.org/wp-content/uploads/2016/06/BPC-Retirement-Security-Report.pdf).
-The scripts contained in this repo pull data created during this analysis, which are stored at `X:\programs\run912\Run5SaveOpt4\BPCtableShellsRun5SaveOpt4withSUPERTAX.xlsx`, and build a basic shiny application for interactively visualizing the changes in retirement income for different demographic groups.
+The scripts contained in this repo pull data created during this analysis, which are stored at `X:\programs\run912\Run5SaveOpt4\BPCtableShellsRun5SaveOpt4withSUPERTAX.xlsx`, and build a basic shiny application for interactively visualizing the levels and changes in retirement income for different demographic groups at different income percentiles.

 ## Scripts